Alexa talks down to voice rivals at IFA 2017

 Until recently Alexa was only available in Amazon's own Echo family of smart-home hubs.
 These glorified speaker systems are estimated to have sold by the millions, but they're really only the start of Alexa's capabilities.

-According to the estimates of CNET, various analysts and Amazon itself (no, it doesn't know for sure), there could be as many as 30 Alexa products at the show.
+According to the estimates by CNET, various analysts and Amazon itself (no, it doesn't know for sure), there could be as many as 30 Alexa products at the show.

 And that's only the beginning.

-Amazon's little helper could earn the company $10 billion in revenue by 2020, according to a note issued by investment bank RBC Capital Markets back in March 2017.
-To do this Alexa will have to be more than just a smart assistant in your counter-top speaker.
+Amazon's little helper could earn the company $10 billion in revenue by 2020, according to a note issued by investment bank RBC Capital Markets back in March.
+To do this Alexa will have to be more than just a smart assistant in your countertop speaker.
 It'll have to be a whole platform.
 But there's an awful lot of competition.

 Amazon has to work hard to grab that share.
-Siri, Cortana and "OK, Google" have the advantage of being built-in to iPhone, Windows and Android devices respectively, meaning millions of phone and computer owners have already taken their first step into choosing a voice ecosystem whether they intended to or not.
+Siri, Cortana and Google Assistant have the advantage of being built into iOS, Windows and Android devices, respectively, meaning millions of phone and computer owners have already taken their first step into choosing a voice ecosystem, whether they intended to or not.

 Google Assistant -- invoked by saying "OK Google" -- has also popped up in several products on display at IFA.
 But some of those that include it by default as part of Android, such as the Moto X4 and Wileyfox Swift 2 phones, also include Alexa.